holoiso-eol/holoiso/README.md

 This configuration includes Valve's pacman.conf repositories, `holoinstall` script and `holoinstall` post-installation binaries.

-This configuration builds `releng`-based ISO, which is default Arch Linux redistribution flavor.
+This configuration builds a *releng-based ISO*, which is the default Arch Linux redistribution flavor.

 Building the ISO:
 -
-Trigger build by:
+Trigger the build by executing:
 ```
 git clone https://github.com/bhaiest/holoiso/
 sudo mkarchiso -v holoiso
 ```
-Once it ends, your ISO will be available in `out` folder
+Once it ends, your ISO will be available in the `out` folder.